lsst/dp0-1_lsst_io/data-access-analysis-tools/index-rsp-warnings.rst

 Performance during DP0 may not reflect the performance of the final system (see also Q4), and the resources made available to DP0 delegates may not reflect the final user quotas of the operations-era RSP.

 How about running cron jobs?
+(HFC: I don't think we would let delegates run cron.
+But what is the motivation of wanting to run cron?)

 What about abusing resources?

 Testing how algorithms will scale: No access to user batch or parallelisation are available in DP0.
 Resources provided as part of DP0.1 are limited and meaningful scalability testing of algorithms is not practical.